Vehicle Title Bonds & Lost Titles

 How do I calculate my required bond amount?

-Most states calculate the required bond amount as 1.5 to 2 times your vehicle's current fair market value.
+Most states calculate the required bond amount as 1 to 2 times your vehicle's current fair market value.
 Texas uses 1.5x the value determined by TxDMV.
-Florida uses 2x the Kelley Blue Book private party value.
+Florida uses 2x the Kelley Blue Book or NADA value.
+California requires a bond equal to the vehicle's fair market value (1x).
+New York uses 1.5x the appraised value.
 You typically need an official appraisal from a licensed dealer, insurance adjuster, or use your state DMV's valuation guide to determine the base value.

 Can I sell a vehicle with a bonded title?